 Supraventricular Tachycardia (SVT)

-Also known as: SVT, paroxysmal supraventricular tachycardia (PSVT), atrial flutter, atrial fibrillation, atrial tachycardia
+Also known as: SVT, paroxysmal supraventricular tachycardia (PSVT), atrial tachycardia ( also includes atrial flutter and atrial fibrillation )

 What is Supraventricular Tachycardia?